YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Is it better to get vaccinated before surgery?

 The exact interval depends on the vaccine, your health, and the reason for vaccination.
-There is no single number that fits every patient and every vaccine.
+There is no single number that fits every vaccine.
 A flu shot, COVID vaccine, travel vaccine, tetanus vaccine, and a vaccine required after exposure do not all carry the same urgency or schedule.

 If you feel feverish, unwell, or unusually fatigued after vaccination just before surgery, tell the clinic early.
 The pre-operative review, including blood tests before a hair transplant, can help decide whether the operation day is still reasonable.